-Does Paul teach his opinions apart from inspiration in 1 Corinthians 7 and in other similar verses like 2 Corinthians 11:17 and 13:10?
-Many people say, “Yes”, but the answer is actually “No”.
-Paul does not give his man-made opinions in any of these passages, and he continues to instruct word-for-word as always by the leading of the Spirit.
-Let’s take a look at the Scriptures concerning Paul’s inspiration and then what 1 Corinthians 7 really says.
+Does Paul teach his opinions apart from inspiration?
+Some find that the apostle Paul did this in 1 Corinthians 7, 2 Corinthians 11:17, and 13:10.
+These Scriptures are clear that Paul does not give his man-made opinions in any of these passages, and he continues to instruct word-for-word as always by the leading of the Spirit.

-Paul also says that, “I have no commandment of the Lord, but I give my judgment” (1 Cor.
-7:25).
-In this passage, Paul gives judgment in contrast to command, or in other words, he gives wisdom and permission having authority from God via the Holy Spirit.
-In this verse, he says that he is “one that has obtained mercy of the Lord to be trustworthy”.
-Also in 1 Corinthians 7:40, Paul gives instruction after his judgment, and he says, “and I think that I also have the Spirit of God“.
-His statement of “I think” is not one of uncertainty as conveyed in English, but it is one of certainty like in 1 Corinthians 4:9, “For I think that God has exhibited us apostles as last of all, like men sentenced to death, because we have become a spectacle to the world, to angels, and to men”.
+Paul also declared that, “I have no commandment of the Lord, but I give my judgment” (1 Cor 7:25).
+Is this an instance of Paul giving his opinion?
+In this passage, Paul gives judgment in contrast to command, and yet, this is also by the guidance of the Holy Spirit.
+The apostle Paul gave wisdom and permission having authority from God via the Holy Spirit.
+In this verse, he revealed his apostolic and inspired judgment that “one that has obtained mercy of the Lord to be trustworthy.”
+In 1 Corinthians 7:40, Paul gave instruction after his judgment, and he claimed, “and I think that I also have the Spirit of God.”
+His statement of “I think” is not one of uncertainty as conveyed in English, but it is one of certainty like in 1 Corinthians 4:9, “For I think that God has exhibited us apostles as last of all, like men sentenced to death, because we have become a spectacle to the world, to angels, and to men.”
 Is Paul uncertain about God exhibiting the Apostles last of all to endure many things?
-Therefore, we know that Paul speaks with certainty about his trustworthy judgment being one, who is guided by the Spirit, because Paul’s judgment and wisdom is by guidance of the Holy Spirit (2 Pet.
-1:20–21, 3:15–16).
+Therefore, the reader can know that Paul spoke with certainty about his trustworthy judgment as one guided by the Spirit (2 Pet 1:20–21; 3:15–16).

-Lastly, Paul many times spoke a common phrase like “I speak” without giving his opinion, because he said, “I speak by the Lord” (Eph.
-4:17).
-There is no separation of inspiration between Paul and the Lord here nor anywhere else (1 Cor.
-1:10, Rom.
-15:30, 1 Thess.
-5:27).
+Lastly, Paul many times spoke a common phrase like “I speak” without giving his opinion, because he said, “I speak by the Lord” (Eph 4:17).
+There is no separation of inspiration between Paul and the Lord here nor anywhere else (Rom 15:30; 1 Cor 1:10; 1 Thess 5:27).